sudowebdev/react-default-files/README.md

 ### How to use this repo to initialise your React App?

-Run the following command on the terminal:
+Run the following command in the terminal:

 	git clone https://github.com/sudowebdev/react-default-files.git